Awful/Awful.app/README.md

 There are optional dependencies for building Awful.
 You only need them if you're working on the relevant part of the app.

 * Swift Package Manager is the preferred way to add dependencies.
 If at all possible, please use it.
-    * Running into "duplicate symbol" warnings?
-Add the dependency to the `CommonSPM` target instead.
 * Manual installation is totally fine.
-Drag the built binary or xcodeproj on in.
+Drag the files or xcodeproj on in.
 * [CocoaPods][] manages some of our dependencies.
     * There's a `Gemfile` nearby if you want to use a known working version of CocoaPods.
 * **No matter how you add a dependency**, please update `App/Templates/Acknowledgements.html.stencil` with the name and license of the dependency.
 We do not use CocoaPods-generated acknowledgements.